| Color

 with a red arrow here can be changed as shown to select the

 profile and the rendering intent you would like to preview on your monitor.
 In this example we have chosen an Epson 2400 profile with Photo Black Ink and Epson Photo Luster paper.
 You can change profiles and rendering intents and click ON the Preview button as shown to emulate on your monitor what your image will look like when printed.
+This

 Soft Proofing method gives you a good idea of what your image